 The Computer Science Foundations standards outline the content for a one-year course with an emphasis on computer programming within the context of broader concepts of computer science.
 The standards build on the concepts of computer science developed in prior grade levels.
 The standards provide a transition from block-based programming to a text-based programming language and familiarize the student with developing and executing computer programs.
 Teachers are encouraged to select programming languages and environments, problems, challenges, and activities that are appropriate for their students to successfully meet the objectives of the standards.

 Programmable computing tools will be used to facilitate design, analysis, and implementation of computer programs.
-Students for exploring and creating computer programs, facilitating reasoning and problem solving, and verifying solutions should use these tools.
+Students should use these tools for exploring and creating computer programs, facilitating reasoning and problem solving, and verifying solutions.

 Computing Systems